Multiplexed photon number measurement: Abstract

-\begin{sciabstract} The evolution of quantum systems under measurement is a central aspect of quantum mechanics.
-When a two level system -- a qubit -- is used as a probe of a larger system, it naturally leads to answering a single yes-no question about the system state followed by its corresponding quantum collapse.
-Here, we report an experiment where a single superconducting qubit is counter-intuitively able to answer not a single but nine yes-no questions about the number of photons in a microwave resonator at the same time.
-The key ingredients are twofold.
-First, we exploit the fact that observing the color of a qubit carries additional information to the conventional readout of its state.
-The qubit-system interaction is hence designed so that the qubit color encodes the number of photons in the resonator.
-Secondly, we multiplex the qubit color observation by recording how the qubit reflects a frequency comb.
-Interestingly the amount of extracted information reaches a maximum at a finite drive amplitude of the comb.
-We evidence it by direct Wigner tomography of the quantum state of the resonator.
-Our experiment unleashes the full potential of quantum meters by bringing the measurement process in the frequency domain. \end{sciabstract}
+When a two-level system -- a qubit -- is used as a probe of a larger system, it naturally leads to answering a single yes-no question about the system state.
+Here we propose a method where a single qubit is able to extract, not a single, but many bits of information about the photon number of a microwave resonator using continuous measurement.
+We realize a proof-of-principle experiment by recording the fluorescence emitted by a superconducting qubit reflecting a frequency comb, thus implementing multiplexed photon counting where the information about each Fock state -- from 0 to 8 -- is simultaneously encoded in independent measurement channels.
+Direct Wigner tomography of the quantum state of the resonator evidences the back-action of the measurement as well as the optimal information extraction parameters.
+Our experiment unleashes the full potential of quantum meters by replacing a sequential quantum measurements with simultaneous and continuous measurements separated in the frequency domain.